-FROM cccccccc(ccccccc) xxxxxx xxxxx TO cccccccc(ccccccc) xxxxxx xxxxx defines the trace area.
+FROM cccccccc(ccccccc) xxxxxx xxxxx TO cccccccc(ccccccc) xxxxxx xxxxxx defines the trace area.
 FROM cccccccc(ccccccc) specifies the name (if any) of the leftmost byte of the area and the name (if any) of the control section to which it belongs.
 TO cccccccc(ccccccc) gives the same information for the rightmost byte plus one.
 The fields xxxxxx xxxxx are the corresponding assembled and loaded addresses.

-- TO ccccccc(cccccc) xxxxx xxxxx FROM cccccccc(cccccc) xxxxx xxxxx identifies a field to which a reference is made and the instruction making the reference.
+- TO ccccccc(ccccccc) xxxxxx xxxxx FROM cccccccc(ccccccc) xxxxxx xxxxx identifies a field to which a reference is made and the instruction making the reference.
 TO ccccccc(ccccccc) specifies the name (if any) of the field and the name (if any) of the control section that contains the field.
-FROM ccccccc(cccccc) specifies the name (if any) of the instruction making the reference and the name (if any) of the control section that contains the field.
-FROM ccccccc(cccccc) specifies the name (if any) of the instruction making the reference and the name (if any) of the control section that contains the instruction.
-The fields xxxxxx xxxxx are the corresponding assembled and loaded addresses. - cccc xx x xxx x xxx is the instruction making the reference.
+FROM cccccccc(ccccccc) specifies the name (if any) of the instruction making the reference and the name (if any) of the control section that contains the instruction.
+The fields xxxxxx xxxxxx are the corresponding assembled and loaded addresses. - cccc xx x xxx x xxx is the instruction making the reference.
 (If an RS-, RX-, or SI-type instruction, it is printed as cccc xx x xxx.)